Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the

 This offer was discarded by Nelson Rockefeller.
 The opening of the new building, originally set on the 1st of May (coincidentally or not, May Day was chosen in 1889 by socialists and communists all over the world on International Labor Day to commemorate the struggles and gains of workers), was postponed and Rivera was asked to stop work on the project.
 He was paid in full and dismissed; the fresco was covered with drapery.
-Luckily, Lucienne Bloch, Rivera’s assistant, managed to take a few black-and-white photographs of the unfinished scandalous mural–in fact, they are the only remaining evidence of Man at Crossroads.
+Luckily, Lucienne Bloch, Rivera’s assistant, managed to take a few black-and-white photographs of the unfinished scandalous mural – in fact, they are the only remaining evidence of Man at the Crossroads.

 A series of protests and demonstrations from artists across the country started soon after.
 E.B.
-White (1899-1985) wrote the protest poem I Paint What I See as a dialogue between River and Nelson Rockefeller to show his support to the artist’s cause:
+White (1899-1985) wrote the protest poem I Paint What I See as a dialogue between River and Nelson Rockefeller to show his support for the artist’s cause:

 I paint what I paint, I paint what I see,